Achno/gowall/README.md

 - It also has the ability to `invert` the colors of the image and convert them later
 - Supports `Custom themes` Create your own theme by creating `~/.config/gowall/config.yml` more details at the `Theme` section!
 - It supports  `image preview` ❗ by printing the image on the terminal on `kitty`.
 If you are running on an terminal emulator other than kitty it will just open your default image viewing application no matter the operating system. ( You can disable this, check `Usage` section )
+- It supports `color pallete extraction` from an image (like pywal, Check `Usage` section for more information )

 ### Supported formats